Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Experiments and results

-Our RegistrationMamba is implemented using the PyTorch framework and trained on Nvidia RTX 4090 GPUs.
-The AdamW optimizer is used to optimize the deep model, with a batch size of 4, an initial learning rate of 0.0005, and a training epochs of 10.
-This paper uses four experts in multi-expert feature learning.
-The feature extractor performs feature extraction at three feature scales, with each scale utilizing two cascaded VSS blocks.
-The output feature channels are 96, 192, and 384, respectively.
-In the loss function, both $\gamma_{1}$ and $\gamma_{2}$ are set to 1.
+The proposed ME-SSM is implemented using the PyTorch framework and trained on Nvidia RTX 4090 GPUs.
+We utilize the AdamW optimizer with a batch size of $4$ and an initial learning rate of $5 \times 10^{-4}$.
+The model is trained for $10$ epochs.